Per Paus: Background

 He was a member of the patrician Paus family and was a son of the steel industrialist Christopher Blom Paus and a grandson of the steel industrialist Ole Paus, who founded the Ole Paus steel company in 1872.
 In 1937 Per Paus married Countess Hedevig Wedel-Jarlsberg, a daughter of Lord Chamberlain Peder Anker Wedel-Jarlsberg.
 They acquired the estate Esviken from her parents in 1948; Esviken had been the summer residence of the Wedel-Jarlsberg family and King Haakon VII often visited there in his father-in-law's lifetime.

 Per and Hedevig Paus were the parents of Cornelia Paus, ship-owner and investor Christopher Paus, and oil and gas investor Peder Paus.
 Cecilie Paus, one of the main owners of Wilh.
 Wilhelmsen since 1978, is their daughter-in-law.
 The designer Pontine Paus is their granddaughter.

 Career

 Per Paus was educated as lawyer and graduated with the cand.jur.
 (LL.M.) degree at the Royal Frederick University in 1934.
-He also studied French at Sorbonne in Paris.
+He also studied French at the University of Paris.

 He was employed by the Appleby-Frodingham Steel Company in England from 1936 and joined his family's company Ole Paus as a partner in 1939.
 He succeeded his father as managing director and sole owner in 1951.

 He was a board member of the Steel Wholesalers' Association and a member of the council of Oslo City Museum.